FATTY ACIDS: STRAIGHT-CHAIN MONOENOIC

 The current nutritional view is that dietary trans-monoenoic fatty acids, especially those from industrial hydrogenation processes, should be considered as harmful and in the same light as saturated fatty acids.
 Detailed discussion of this topic is best left to nutritional experts.

 Depending on animal species, various isoforms exist of the stearoyl-CoA desaturase that controls the level of oleic acid production de novo in animals, four in mice and many other vertebrates but only two in humans.
 In addition to its primary function, at least one of these isoforms (‘SCD1’) activates AMP-activated protein kinase, an enzyme that phosphorylates and deactivates acetyl-CoA-carboxylase, which is important in the regulation both of fatty acid synthesis and of fatty acid oxidation in a reciprocal manner, i.e. by promoting fatty acid synthesis but decreasing oxidation.
 The sequence of events is complex, but it appears that the anti-obesity hormone leptin inhibits the expression of the gene for stearoyl-CoA desaturase so that levels of this enzyme fall.
 This in turn leads to inactivation of acetyl-CoA carboxylase and thence to stimulation of fatty acid oxidation and inhibition of fatty acid synthesis.
 Genetically modified mice that are deficient in SCD1 appear to be protected from obesity, cellular lipid accumulation and insulin resistance.
+There is a high degree of homology between SCDI in mice and humans, but the second human isoform (‘SCD5’) appears to be specific to primates.
 Pharmaceutical companies are actively seeking drugs that will lower the activity of stearoyl CoA desaturase with the hope of producing anti-obesity effects in patients.
-In addition, there are potential benefits for intervention in the treatment of non-alcoholic fatty liver disease and diabetes
+In addition, there are potential benefits for intervention in the treatment of non-alcoholic fatty liver disease and diabetes.

 Certain amide derivatives of oleate, such as oleamide and oleoylethanolamide, have highly specific biological functions in animal tissues, as discussed elsewhere on this site.